gjrich/ml_regression_gjrich/README.md

 ## Features Explored

-After careful analysis, the main features used for modeling include:
+After detailed review of correlation, the main features used for modeling include:
 - Weight
 - Model year
 - Car make (extracted from car name)

-These features were chosen due to their strong correlation with MPG and their ability to represent important characteristics of vehicles that influence fuel efficiency.
+These features were chosen due to their their ability to represent the traits of vehicles that influence fuel efficiency.

 ## Models and Techniques